open/close all folders

 - In Dragon Age: Origins, Archdemons that lead Darkspawn hordes are Old Gods of the Tevinter corrupted by the Blight.
 The Maker is kind of an asshole of a god, instead of just killing the Tevinter mages that attempted to breach the Golden City, he cursed them to spread devastation in their wake and sent them to destroy the mortal world.

 - The Legacy DLC for Dragon Age II reveals that according to the Darkspawn Emissary Corypheus, who was once a Tevinter magister, the Golden City was already the Black City when he and his fellow magisters entered it... implying that it corrupted them rather than the other way around.
 Which, if the Golden City/Black City is the home of the Maker, likely implies that the Maker is evil too.
-Considering what a Crapsack World Dragon Age is set in, that makes a disturbing amount of sense...
+Considering what a Crapsack World Thedas is, that makes a disturbing amount of sense...

 - The Last Resurrection features Jesus as the Big Bad and God as Greater Scope Villain.